samueltober/samuel-tober/_posts/2021-04-27-CNN_project.markdown

 usemathjax: true
 ---

 Recently I built, trained and optimized a convolutional neural network (CNN) from scratch using Python with Numpy.
 In this post I will guide you through my work by explaining the architecture of CNNs, how I trained the CNN, and finally how I evaluated its performance.
 The aim for my CNN was to predict the country of origin for a given family name, i.e. we have a multi-class classification problem at hand.
+The code for this project can be found at:

 ## Examining the Data and Encoding the Input